- Simple STEM writing means clear and precise, not dumbed down.

 1. Why do STEM students struggle with writing clearly?

-2. Does simple writing mean dumbing down content?
+2. Does simple writing in STEM mean dumbing down content?

-No. Simple writing means clear and easy to understand, not less intelligent.
+No. Simple writing in STEM means clear and easy to understand, not less intelligent.

-3. Why should we start with the big picture?
+3. Why should STEM writers start with the big picture?

-5. What is the “one level down” method?
+5. What is the “one level down” method in STEM writing?

-No. First explain simply, then introduce technical terms.
+No. STEM writers should first explain simply, then introduce technical terms.

 7. Why are examples important in STEM writing?